All Episodes

 I'm just about over this.

-In fact, might even today, not guaranteeing this, but I might bring back the environmentalist wacko picks for some uh for some selected games.
+In fact, might even today, not guaranteeing this, but I might bring back the environmentalist wacko pics for some selected games.

-Looks like George W. Bush just saved two million jobs, ladies and gentlemen.
+Looks like George W. Bush just saved 2 million jobs, ladies and gentlemen.

-Barack Obama, by the way, Michelle Obama's all upset.
+Barack Obama, by the way, Michelle Obama is all upset.

-The president elect and his family have no place to stay in Washington, D.C.
-When this story, the networks are trying to build this story up is it's not actually true.
+The president-elect and his family have no place to stay in Washington, D.C.

-They have places to stay, they just don't want to stay in those places.
+They just don't want to stay in those places.

-The Obamas wanted to move in there on uh January the second or third to get ready for the little crumb cruncher Obamas to start scroll.
+The Obamas wanted to move in there on January the 2nd or 3rd to get ready for the little crumb cruncher Obamas to start scrool.

 But apparently there are people in Blair House up until the 15th.

-The White House turned down the request made by the President Select and his uh and his family.
+The White House turned down the request made by the President-select and his family.

 And so they're struggling.

-Now, Obama has an apartment in Washington that he uses and has used while there doing work uh in the uh in the Senate.
+Now, Obama has an apartment in Washington that he uses and has used while there doing work in the Senate.

-However, I have come to learn that Michelle Obama has never stayed in that apartment, meaning that Michelle Obama has never traveled to Washington with Barack Obama while he's here or was there working in the uh in the United States Senate.
+However, I have come to learn that Michelle Obama has never stayed in that apartment, meaning that Michelle Obama has never traveled to Washington with Barack Obama while he's here or was there working in the United States Senate.

-They also, the Bush administration offered them uh digs at a nearby military base.
+They also, the Bush administration offered them digs at a nearby military base.

 They didn't want to go there.